RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
 And further, to do so with the minimum of additional modules, complexity, and expense.

-In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the IDE Hard Drive Module disk interface, and also for the SIO/2 Module serial interface.
+In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the SIO/2 Module serial interface, for the IDE Hard Drive Module disk interface, and also for the Compact Flash Module disk interface.

+The RC2014 Pro build supports the standard SIO/2 Serial Module and Compact Flash Module, in the usual configuration.
+The ACIA and SIO/2 builds require the IDE Hard Drive Module.
+The RC2014 8085 CPU build requires the ACIA Serial Module and the IDE Hard Drive Module.

 The serial interfaces (on the ACIA Serial Module and SIO/2 Serial Module, and the 8085 CPU Module SOD) are configured for 115200 baud 8n2.

-In the ACIA builds, the receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
+In the ACIA and 8085 builds, the receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.

-In the SIO/2 build, both ports are enabled.
+In the RC2014 Pro and SIO/2 builds, both ports are enabled.
 Both ports have a 127 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
 Hardware (RTS) flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

-The IDE interface driver is optimised for performance and can achieve about 110kB/s throughput using the ChaN FATFS libraries.
+The IDE Hard Drive Module interface driver is optimised for performance and can achieve about 110kB/s throughput using the ChaN FATFS libraries.
 It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.

-The IDE Module supports both PATA hard drives (including 3 1/2" magnetic platter, SSD, and DOM storage) and Compact Flash cards in their native 16-bit PATA mode, with buffered I/O provided by the 82C55 device.
+The IDE Hard Drive Module supports both PATA hard drives (including 3 1/2" magnetic platter, SSD, and DOM storage) and Compact Flash cards in their native 16-bit PATA mode, with buffered I/O provided by the 82C55 device.

 The CP/M-IDE system supports up to 4 active CP/M "drives" (files) of nominally 8 MBytes each.
 There can be as many CP/M drives stored on the FAT32 formatted disk as desired, and CP/M-IDE can be started with any 4 of them.
 Collections of hundreds of CP/M drives can be stored in any number of sub-directories on the FAT32 disk.
 Knock yourself out.

-Both ACIA and SIO/2 builds provide over 56kB of free TPA RAM to user applications.
+All CP/M-IDE builds provide over 56kB of free TPA to the user's CP/M applications.
 The ACIA build BDOS origin is `0xE400` for both Z80 and 8085 CPUs.
-The SIO/2 build BDOS origin is `0xE300`.
+The RC2014 Pro build (CF Module) and the SIO/2 build (IDE Hard Drive Module) BDOS origin is `0xE300`.

 <div>
 <table style="border: 2px solid #cccccc;">